Trademark Information and Restrictions

 You may make purely referential use of Intuit-owned Marks as described in this section, but you should consult your own legal counsel on what does or does not constitute proper referential or nominative fair use of another company's marks, and what may constitute an unauthorized or infringing use.

 Plain-text use of Intuit's Marks in commercial contexts may only be made for purposes like describing basic file format or data integration compatibility (in the case of software), ability to train others on the use of Intuit products (in the case of such services) or true, factual statements as to the nature of any relationship with Intuit, where one exists.
-Any use Intuit's Marks or of statements that imply endorsement, affiliation, certification or other relationship - where none exists - are strictly prohibited.
+Any use of Intuit's Marks or of statements that imply endorsement, affiliation, certification or other relationship - where none exists - are strictly prohibited.

 There may be situations where it would be appropriate for you to state in your marketing materials, or on packaging for your own offerings, that your product or service is "for use with" or is "designed to work with" or "compatible with" an Intuit product.
 Please consult a qualified attorney if you have questions about proper nominative fair use of Intuit's Marks.
-Members in good standing of the Intuit Developer Network, the QuickBooks ProAdvisor Program and other Intuit licensing or membership programs are bound by specific terms and conditions governing proper referential use of Intuit's Marks.
+Members in good standing of the Intuit Partner Platform, the QuickBooks ProAdvisor Program and other Intuit licensing or membership programs are bound by specific terms and conditions governing proper referential use of Intuit's Marks.
 Please review your program terms and conditions for details.

 Trademark Symbols and Legends